MondoCat/BreakTimeFun/README.md

 # Break Time Fun (BTF)
 BTF is a WSL app for enforcing breaks for a particular app.
-(Factorio is the default app.
+(A forced break after 1 hour of Factorio is the default setting here.
 If you've played Factorio, you know why, heh.)
+This app also features a "Snooze" button so you can finish up what you're working on before taking your break.
+There is also the "No, I'm not taking my break" option, but that only gets you so far...

 # WTF is WSL?
 What's this ".sh" bullshit?
 Where is my .exe!?
 It's okay if you dont understand WSL or Linux.
 I didn't either, and there's not really any good guides on how to run it without being a Linux pr0, so I will include one here for you at the bottom section called "Installing WSL, Downloading YAD, and Running btf.sh for Newbies".